psychicEgg/EDHM/Odyssey/3rdPartyMods/FSS-Overlay/README.md

 Edit `FSS-Overlay.ini`.

 -------------------------------------------------------------------------

+NOTE: For all requests for modifications/corrections concerning existing Overlays, please contact the Overlay author via the [EDHM Discord](https://discord.gg/KTYgJegfYw).
+Only the Overlay authors possess the original files of their Overlays.

 **For modders, I've added full comments to the shader code so it can be updated or improved without my input.**